mono/monodevelop/README.md

 There are two variables you can set when running 'configure':

-`--prefix=/path/to/prefix: To set the install prefix.`
+`--prefix=/path/to/prefix`: To set the install prefix.

 You can use `--prefix="pkg-config --variable=prefix mono"` to get MD installed with the rest of mono/gtk-sharp/etc.

-`--profile=profile-name: To choose one build profile.`
+`--profile=profile-name`: To choose one build profile.

 There are some predefined profiles: